Invisible-Devs/awesome-invisible-friends/README.md

 **ALL DMs ARE SCAMS**

 # Awesome Invisible Friends
-A curated list of projects made by the inspiring community @ #dev-collective.
+A curated list of apps, websites, articles, repos and more made by the inspiring community @ #dev-collective.

 Fan Club Sites
 - [Invisible Friends Fan Club](https://invisiblefc.com/) by t:[inetdave](https://twitter.com/inetdave) d:inetdave#0937